toolboc/IntelligentEdgeHOL/README.md

  For an rtsp stream, provide a link to the rtsp stream in the format, rtsp://

- If you have an attached USB web cam, provide the V4L device path, ex: /dev/video0 and open the included `deployment.template.json` and look for:
+ If you have an attached USB web cam, provide the V4L device path (this can be obtained from the terminal with `ls -ltrh /dev/video*`, ex: /dev/video0 and open the included `deployment.template.json` and look for:

  ```
 {